-The Dean's Office has compiled a sample listing of undergraduate study abroad opportunities in art history, communication, design, fine arts, music, and theatre, organized by country of study or sponsoring university.
+A sample listing of undergraduate study abroad opportunities are art history, communication, design, fine arts, music, and media studies, organized by country of study or sponsoring university appears on this site.

 Most programs require an application, official transcripts, sophomore (or higher) standing, and a minimum GPA.
 Because this information may change at any time, please consult the program's website for detailed and current information, application materials, deadlines, visa requirements, and program dates.
-The Office of International Programs in Boxwood House also maintains an extensive listing of study abroad programs.
+The Office of International Programs in Boxwood House maintains an extensive listing of study abroad programs.
+They can also provide information on application procedures, deadlines, financial aid, credit transfer, and travel documents.

-KU is a member of the College Consortium for International Studies (CCIS) and Global Student Experience (GSE) which sponsor more than 75 study abroad programs.
-Details about financial aid and program costs are available from the study abroad advisor.
+KU is a member of the College Consortium for International Studies (CCIS) which sponsors more than 75 study abroad programs.
+Details about financial aid and program costs are available from the Office of International Programs.

 Kutztown University also participates in National Student Exchange, a program that enables students to study at a different university in the United States, Canada, Guam, Puerto Rico, and the U.S. Virgin Islands for a semester or full academic year, often for the cost of their home university tuition.
 This program offers one more way for visual and performing arts students to experience different culture and broaden their experiences while in college.